intel-ai-tce/ai-documents/AEM/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference.md

   tf_cnn_benchmarks usage (shell)
   <pre>OMP_NUM_THREADS=&lt;number of physical cores per socket&gt; python tf_cnn_benchmarks.py --num_intra_threads=&lt;number of physical cores per socket&gt; --num_inter_threads=&lt;number of sockets&gt; --data_format=NCHW --kmp_affinity=granularity=fine,compact,1,0</pre>

-  Users can bind OpenMP threads to physical processing units.
-KMP\_AFFINITY is used to take advantage of this functionality.
+  Users can bind OpenMP threads to physical processing units. <b>KMP\_AFFINITY</b> is used to take advantage of this functionality.
 It restricts execution of certain threads to a subset of the physical processing units in a multiprocessor computer.
 <br><br>
 Usage of this environment variable is as below.
 <br><br>
 KMP\_AFFINITY=[,...][,][,]
 <br><br>
 Modifier is a string consisting of keyword and specifier. type is a string indicating the thread affinity to use. permute is a positive integer value, controls which levels are most significant when sorting the machine topology map.
 The value forces the mappings to make the specified number of most significant levels of the sort the least significant, and it inverts the order of significance.
 The root node of the tree is not considered a separate level for the sort operations. offset is a positive integer value, indicates the starting position for thread assignment.
-We will use the recommended setting of KMP\_AFFINITY as an example to explain basic content of this environment variable.
+We will use the recommended setting of <b>KMP\_AFFINITY</b> as an example to explain basic content of this environment variable.
 <br><br>
 KMP\_AFFINITY=granularity=fine,verbose,compact,1,0
 <br><br>